salah-alstre/salahAppServer/README.md

 ## Contributing
 We welcome contributions from the community!
-If you wish to contribute, please open a Pull Request with a description of your changes.
-See CONT for more details.
+If you wish to contribute, please send us an email with a description of the changes you have made or any suggestions you have.
+You can reach us at [

-Feel free to adjust any section as needed, especially the links for documentation and user guides, and ensure that `CONTRIBUTING.md` and `LICENSE` files are present in your repository if you reference them.
-If you have any more details or adjustments, just let me know!